 VRDP29400 - Motor vehicles [items 2(f) and 2A]: what does ‘substantially and permanently adapted’ mean under Item 2A for a vehicle adapted for a disabled person who is normally a wheelchair user?

-Item 2A is more generous, unlike Item 2(f), it does not require the disabled person to remain in the wheelchair or stretcher whilst the vehicle is in motion.
+Item 2A is more generous than Item 2(f).
+Item 2A does not require the disabled person to remain in the wheelchair or stretcher whilst the vehicle is in motion.

-The Tribunal considered in the case of Quentin Hylands (18560) whether the motor vehicle supplied to the Appellant was ‘substantially and permanently adapted’.
+In the case of Quentin Hylands (18560), the Tribunal considered whether the motor vehicle supplied to the Appellant was ‘substantially and permanently adapted’.

-In the Quentin Hylands (18560) case, the Tribunal considered whether the motor home imported for the Appellant’s father was ‘substantially and permanently adapted for the carriage of a person in a wheelchair’.
-The Commissioners’ declined relief from import VAT “on the ground that the ramp was too steep, that it was not considered to be permanent and not considered to be substantial and also unfit for the purpose intended”.
+The Commissioners’ had declined relief from import VAT charged on a motor home for the appellant's father, “on the ground that the ramp was too steep, that it was not considered to be permanent and not considered to be substantial and also unfit for the purpose intended”.

 “The evidence showed clearly that it consisted of a large piece of equipment, the ramps, which were capable of being put in place with reasonable ease to allow the wheel-chair to be pushed up into the vehicle, and of being dismantled and stowed conveniently and tidily within the vehicle.
 There was also a mounting on the floor of the vehicle to take the wheels of the wheel-chair, which were then clamped in position when the vehicle was moving.
 This mounting was either bolted or welded to the floor.
 It appeared to us that the adaptations were certainly capable of being used for so long as the Appellant’s father would require them.